NCAR/cesm_unit_test_tutorial/README.rst

 * Add an argument to each test subroutine, of class ``TestCircle`` (or whatever you called your test class).
 By convention, this argument is named ``this``.

-Defining this test class allows you to take advantage of some useful pFUnit features like the setUp and tearDown methods.

 Code in the setUp method will be executed before each test.
 This is convenient if you need to do some setup that is the same for every test.